Mobilité Francophone

 Can this work permit help my chances in the PR application?

-Yes, it can improve your chances immensely.
+Yes, absolutely, it can significantly boost your chances.
 The biggest news from the Canadian government: French speakers are a top priority for Canadian immigration until 2027.
-I quote part of the announcement here

 Share this information